Costa Blanca: History, gastronomy and beaches

 - Other theory talks about that the airline British Airways used this name as an advertising slogan to promote an airline between London and Valencia in the 50s

 What towns are there on the white coast?

 With an excellent Mediterranean gastronomy and fishing tradition in all the towns and villages of Alicante and surroundings, the towns of Costa Blanca are (from north to south):

 - Guardamar del Segura

 - Pilar de la Horadada

-In addition, in the villages of the Costa Blanca you will find the most beautiful historical old towns in the country, from the neighborhood of Santa Cruz de Alicante, to Altea la Vella, passing through the hundreds of castles like the Santa Bárbara Castle in Alicante or the route of castles of Vinalopó
+In the Costa Blanca towns you can find the most beautiful historical centers of the country, from the Santa Cruz district of Alicante, to Altea la Vella, passing through a hundred castles, such as Santa Bárbara in Alicante or the castles route in Vinalopó.

-To summarize, this is a range of must-visit villages, such as the island of Tabarca, located about 9km from the coast of Santa Pola with 1800m long and half km wide, with a climate of an annual temperature averge of 18ºC, which also has a lot of historical buildings such as the walled citadel of Carlos III.
-To arrive there you can take one of the two catamaran lines from Alicante or Santa Pola, and you can stop over one of the three hotels inside the island.
+- The island of Tabarca, located about 9km from the coast of Santa Pola with 1800m long and half a km wide has a lot of of historical delights such as the walled citadel of Carlos III.
 There is also a museum that tells the history of the island.

 - By car: The province of Alicante has the AP-7 motorway with stops in all the municipalities of the Costa Blanca

 - By train: We have AVE stop in Alicante city and a rail network (RENFE) that goes through all the towns of the province of Alicante